Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 Recreation.
 And the memory of a good time spent here.

-Personal thanks to Jac-Peter Tölkes
+Personal Thanks to Jac-Peter Tölkes

 I would like to take this opportunity to thank Jac, whom I was able to accompany several times in Murnau: the day after my arrival on a tour of the town and two days later on a guided tour of the Murnauer Moos.
 We actually wanted to walk the short circular route in the moss.
 But the path was impassable due to a beaver lodge.
 Instead, we walked a little way up the hill to a viewpoint over the moss.
-From there, there was a wide view over the moorland - on this day with particularly good visibility and clear air.
+From there, there was a wide view over the moorland - on this day with particularly good visibility and a bright blue sky.

-After our short tour, we visited the Ähndl church, this photogenic little church right next to the moss, and rounded off the tour with a coffee in the beer garden of the Ähndl inn.
-I'll be back to Murnau in April - hopefully to hike the long loop through the moss.
+After our tour, we visited the Ähndl church, this photogenic little church right next to the moss, and rounded off the tour with a coffee in the beer garden of the Ähndl inn.
+I'll be back to Murnau in April - hopefully to hike the big loop through the moss.

 This mixture of knowledge, flexibility and a feel for special moments has shown me how much difference it makes to be on the road with someone who really knows - and loves - their region.

-Guided tours through Murnau with Jac-Peter Tölkes
+Guided Tours in Murnau with Jac-Peter Tölkes

 If you don't just want to see Murnau, but really understand it, a guided tour with Jac-Peter Tölkes is just the thing for you.
 As a tour guide with local knowledge, he conveys history, art and landscape not as dry facts, but as a coherent narrative - always with a view to what still characterizes Murnau today.
 His tours lead through the town center as well as into the Murnauer Moos and show how closely nature, culture and everyday life are connected here.

 Many participants particularly appreciate the fact that Jac not only explains the familiar, but also points out connections that are otherwise easily overlooked.
 Anyone who wants to delve deeper into the history of the market, the significance of the artists' village or the special features of the moorland landscape will find real added value on his guided tours.
-Information on dates and offers can be found on his website.
+Information on dates and offers can be found on his website Murnau entdecken.

 Many of the places Jac mentions in the interview are easy to explore on your own.
 To give you an overview, I have put together the most important sights in Murnau here:

-The most important sights in Murnau am Staffelsee
+The Most Important Sights in Murnau am Staffelsee

-• Murnauer Schlossmuseum (Murnau Castle Museum)
+• Schlossmuseum Murnau (Murnau Castle Museum)

 • Murnauer Moos

-• Market Street Murnau
+• Market Street (Obermarkt & Untermarkt)

-Situated on a hill on the edge of the Murnauer Moos, the so-called Ähndl is one of the oldest churches in the region.
-From here, there is an impressive view across the moorland to the Alps; the neighboring beer garden is particularly popular due to its location and view.
+Located on a hill at the edge of the Murnauer Moos, this small church is among the oldest in the region.
+From here, you have an impressive view across the moor landscape toward the Alps.
+The neighboring beer garden is particularly popular because of its location and scenery.

-• St. Nicholas parish church
+• Parish Church of St. Nicholas

-• Staffelsee
+• Lake Staffelsee

 Münter House in Murnau am Staffelsee with blue and white wooden façade and flowering garden.